genelet/godbi/README.md

 3 | the corresponding column of foreign table's PK in the current table 4 | the signature name of current table's primary key

-Currently, to use this feature, we require tables' primary keys are single column.
+Currently, to use this feature, we require table's primary key is a single column.
 <br />

 ### 2.2  *Action*